 When Brendan joined what was then the Environmental Defenders Office (Victoria) as CEO in 2004, there was just one staff member: him.
 Since then he’s overseen a transition to a legal fighting force with eight staff members and a clear vision to be the environment’s legal team.

 Brendan holds a University of Melbourne law degree and an MA in Environmental Science.
 He lectures in environmental law at Melbourne University, is on the board of the Victoria Law Foundation.
 He is President of Connecting Country, a landscape restoration initiative.

-A keen birdwatcher, Brendan also built his own straw brick eco-house outside Castlemaine.
+A keen birdwatcher, Brendan built his own straw brick eco-house outside Castlemaine.

 Brendan leads the team at Environmental Justice Australia, a not-for-profit legal practice dedicated to justice for people and the planet.
-Under Brendan’s leadership, Environmental Justice Australia has grown to become an effective force for change, contributing legal and strategic expertise to the environment movement and grassroots campaigns on issues ranging from air pollution to nature conservation and corporate accountability.
+Under Brendan’s leadership, EJA has grown to become an effective force for change, contributing legal and strategic expertise to the environment movement and grassroots campaigns on issues ranging from air pollution to nature conservation and corporate accountability.